 I’m married to Richard (behind this camera 🤣) and we have a 2-year-old Lila and a 9-month-old Oscar!
 So we are kept busy that’s for sure.

-My background is museum education – I did a B.A. in History and a Postgraduate Diploma in Museum Studies, and I started out my career in education facilitation in Kerry County Museum.
-I had the pleasure of being Education and Outreach Officer in EPIC The Irish Emigration Museum and the Irish Family History Centre. ❤️ I had so much fun developing and teaching the education programmes there, and running workshops: I met so many fantastic groups, from families with toddlers to school pupils and teachers.
+My background is museum education (see below!)
+I had so much fun developing and teaching the education programmes there, and running workshops.
+I met so many fantastic groups, from families with toddlers to school pupils and teachers.
 One of my favourite projects was setting up Tiny Tots Tuesdays in the museum – I got to meet so many amazing early years facilitators!
 I also spent time working at Giddy Studios Dundrum, which enabled me to get to know a lot of incredibly inspiring people: it was a safe-haven to encourage creativity and playful painting in families and it always holds a special place in my heart!

 During my maternity leave with Lila it became clear to me I wanted to focus more time on family and carve out my own path using all the things I loved about my job.
 So Mucky Picnic was born!
 I ran a few outdoor messy paint sessions but with Covid it sadly had to be shelved for a while. 🙈

 During the various lockdowns I was incredibly active on my Instagram with messy play and art ideas, and once things started reopening – and when my son was older – I was able to launch my classes in Dublin and Kildare!